itzAvinash/SimonGame/README.md

 # SimonGame
-This Game is made by using HTML,CSS,Javascript,JQuery.
+This Game is developed by using HTML,CSS,Javascript,JQuery.